solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-In the next section, a sample application will be provided as a starting point and an entire developer journey will be explored using all concepts discussed thus far to show the progression of a modernization of how MySQL applications can be accomplished.
+In the next section, a sample application will be provided as a starting point and an entire developer journey will be explored using all concepts discussed thus far to show how MySQL apps can be modernized.

 # 04 / End to End application development

-Now that you have some Azure hands-on experience, let's learn about how to set up your Azure development environment and get some hands architecture experience and understand the building blocks of Azure development.
+Now that you have some Azure hands-on experience, let's learn about how to set up your Azure development environment, get some hands-on architecture experience, and understand the building blocks of Azure development.

 With a configured development environment available, it is time to